The Groovy Show

-The Groovy Show was a half-hour live dance program aired on weekday afternoons on KHJ-TV Channel 9, in the Los Angeles, California market from 1967 to 1970.
+The Groovy Show was an American half-hour live dance program aired on weekday afternoons on KHJ-TV Channel 9, in the Los Angeles, California market from 1967 to 1970.

 Overview

-The program was broadcast from the beach at Santa Monica, California near the pier.
+The program was broadcast from the beach in Santa Monica, California near the pier.
 During the winter the program moved inland to various parks around the Southland.
 There were three iterations of the show.
-The first, the on-location version from the beach and parks, was hosted by actor Michael Blodgett, who was usually shirtless to show off his physique.
+The first, the on-location version from the beach and parks was hosted by actor Michael Blodgett, who was usually shirtless to show off his physique.
 In addition to dancing and musical guests, the show also featured bikini contests and pie fights.
-Blodgett left the show within a year to pursue his acting career which included an role in Russ Meyer's Beyond the Valley of the Dolls.
+Blodgett left the show within a year to pursue his acting career which included a role in Russ Meyer's Beyond the Valley of the Dolls.

-The second version of the show was a traditional in-studio teen dance program hosted by sister radio station KHJ DJ Sam Riddle and model Kam Nelson (who dated and later became engaged to Olympic pole vaulter Bob Seagren during their run).
-Possibly as a local example of a comely California coed who was recognizable in the Los Angeles market through her appearances on The Groovy Show, Kam Nelson would be featured in the opening credits of the 1970s Lloyd Haynes television program Room 222.
-The show also featured games, including one called "The Generation Gap", where a teenager and an adult (usually a parent but it could be another adult, such as the principal of the high school the teenager attended) would each be asked three questions—the teenager would be asked questions the adult would easily know but would likely challenge a teenager; the adult would be asked a question teenagers would know but would likely stump an adult.
+The second version of the show was The Groovy Game hosted by sister radio station KHJ DJ Sam Riddle and model Kam Nelson (who dated and later became engaged to Olympic pole vaulter Bob Seagren during their run).
+It included a game show component in which selected members of the audience competed in a trivia contest for prizes.
+One of the games was called "The Generation Gap", where a teenager and an adult (usually a parent but it could be another adult, such as the principal of the high school the teenager attended) would each be asked three questions—the teenager would be asked questions the adult would easily know but would likely challenge a teenager; the adult would be asked a question teenagers would know but would likely stump an adult.
 If they answered all questions correctly, they won a prize.
-The show was later renamed and briefly became "The Groovy Game" and included a game show component in which selected members of the audience competed in a trivia contest for prizes.
-Both Sam Riddle and Kam Nelson remained to co-host the show.